Plug4Green/Plug4Green/README.md

 Run
 ---

-[This module](https://github.com/Plug4Green/Plug4Green/tree/master/P4GDemo) contains a full procedure to install an OpenStack environment and demontrate the features of Plug4Green.
+[This module](https://github.com/Plug4Green/Plug4Green/tree/master/P4GDemo) contains a full procedure to install an OpenStack environment and demonstrate the features of Plug4Green.

 Copyright